 TEACH ENGLISH AND TRAVEL:

-COUNTRIES IN HIGH DEMAND OF ENGLISH TEACHERS
+COUNTRIES IN HIGH DEMAND FOR ENGLISH TEACHERS

 Feed your travel bug whilst teaching English at the same time!
 I was travelling in Vietnam when I decided to teach English, although I already have my TEFL (I will discuss this later) certificate before I started my travel.
 I tell you, it’s one of the best investment ever.
 For someone who loves to teach and travel, teaching English in a foreign country is a brilliant way to travel the world.
 You can find out more how to start funding your travel through teaching.